From Denpasar, Bali (Ngurah Rai domestic airport) you can either use Garuda Indonesia or Lion Air (operated by Wings air)

 The company can ask up to 3 working permits for its foreigner head managers on the first year of activity.

-propertysumba is partner with a Bali based business license company, propertysumba who help our clients together with a legal notary set up their company.
+~ propertysumba is partner with a Bali based business license company ~ propertysumba can assist our clients in cooperation with a legal notary to set up their PMA company.

 From the eighth to the 18th century, Chinese and Arab traders came and went, bringing horses (still central to Sumbanese culture) and taking away sandalwood and slaves.
 The Dutch East Indies took control of the island in 1866, but it did not conquer the hearts of the fierce, headhunting islanders.
 The Dutch finally handed over sovereignty to Indonesia in 1950, independence following in 1962.